Steven314/school-id-crosswalk/crosswalking/README.md

 ### Adjustments

 Before any adjustments the exact match rate is about 55% of CEEB codes.
-After the below adjustments the rate is just above 75% of included CEEB codes.
+After the below adjustments the rate is almost 76% of included CEEB codes.

 #### General